jim-schwoebel/pylicense/README.md

        LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+### Option 3: Creative Commons License

+        You are free to:

+        Share — copy and redistribute the material in any medium or format The licensor cannot revoke these freedoms as long as you follow the license terms.

+        Under the following terms:

+        Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+        NonCommercial — You may not use the material for commercial purposes.
+        NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.

+        No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+        More information is available here: https://creativecommons.org/licenses/by-nc-nd/3.0/

 ## Service statement